vlajos/misspell-fixer/README.md

 * `-n` Disabling backups.
 (By default the modified files' originals will be saved with the `.$$.BAK` suffix.)
 * `-N` Enable file name filtering.
 For example: `-N '*.cpp' -N '*.h'`
 * `-P` Enable parallelism.
 For example: `-P 4` processes the files in 4 thread.
 (Supported only in fast mode.)
+* `-h` Help.
+Displays this page.

+By default only a subset of rules are enabled (around 100).
+You can enable more rules with the following options:

 * `-u` Enabling less safe rules.
 (Manual revise's need will be more probable.)
+(Around ten rules.)
 * `-g` Enabling rules to convert British English to US English.
 (These rules aren't exactly typos but sometimes they can be useful.)
-* `-h` Help.
-Displays this page.
+(Around ten rules.)
+* `-R` Enabling rare rules.
+(Few hundred rules.)
+* `-V` Enabling very rare rules.
+(Mostly from the wikipedia article.)
+(More than four thousand rules.)

+The processing speed decreases as you activate more rules.

 ### Sample usages